The Beast with Five Fingers: Production

 The film was Warner Bros.' only foray into the horror genre in the 1940s and was Peter Lorre's last film with the studio.

 Graham Baker was reported as working on a script for Warner Bros in 1945.
 Robert Florey was assigned to direct with Andrea King and Paul Henreid to star.
 The screenwriter Curt Siodmak had originally written the film for Henreid, who turned it down.
 Robert Alda was cast instead.

 Filming started November 27, 1945.
 The piece much played throughout the film is a slightly modified version of Brahms' transcription for left hand of the chaconne from Johann Sebastian Bach's Violin Partita in D minor, performed by Warner Bros. pianist Victor Aller.
 His hand is shown playing the piano and throughout the movie.

 Release

 Home media

-The film was released on Laser Disc by MGM/UA Home Video on March 16, 1999 and released on DVD by Warner Brothers on October 1, 2013.

-Shown on the MeTV show Svengoolie on March 26, 2022.
+The film was released on LaserDisc by MGM/UA Home Video on March 16, 1999, on DVD by Warner Home Video on October 1, 2013, and on Blu-ray via the Warner Archive Collection on October 29, 2024.

-Reception
+Critical reception

 On Rotten Tomatoes, the film holds an approval rating of 89% based on 18 reviews, with a weighted average rating of 6.6/10.

+A contemporary review of the film by Bosley Crowther in The New York Times described it as having "psychological, whodunit, romantic and comedy twists.
+But this Christmas film package {is] hardly a thing of joy," that "this thriller takes its time in beginning to thrill," and noted that "Peter Lorre is fine as a moody and introspective secretary turned psychopathic case [and] J. Carrol Naish adds a seriocomic portrayal to his thespic collection."
+Variety reported that the film "gives more credit for intelligence than the average thriller," and that the "best and most gruesome parts of the picture are when Lorre is alone with his vivid imagination."

 Author and film critic Leonard Maltin awarded the film two and a half out of a possible four stars, calling it "[an] Intriguing, if not entirely successful mood piece".

 Bob Mastrangelo from Allmovie gave the film a positive review, calling it "effectively eerie", and praised the film's special effects.